eleda77/eleda77.github.io/docs/vocab_list.md

 **cochineal** - a scarlet dye used chiefly for coloring food

 **coffle** - a line of animals or slaves fastened or driven along together

+**cognoscenti** - people who are considered to be especially well informed about a particular subject

 **colliery** - a coal mine and its connected buildings